 Battle-ships: Seventeen.
-It is the mission of these great floating fortresses of 35, in speed, averaging twenty-three knots, they have powerful fourteen- or sixteeninch guns and thick armor.
-In a "knockdown fight" nothing can withstand their attack.
+It is the mission of these great floating fortresses of 35, 000 tons to meet the enemy on the high seas and attempt to destroy him.
+Slow in speed, averaging twenty-three knots, they have powerful fourteen- or sixteen-inch guns and thick armor.
+In a "knock-down fight" nothing can withstand their attack.